jbenet/transformer/README.md

 ## transformer formats -- an example

 How does transformer know what formats are?
-It has a large library of Types (formats), Codecs, and Conversion functions.
+It has a large library of Types (formats), and Conversion functions.
 These compose.
-They are specified using JSON-LD documents and javascript code (codecs and conversions).
+They are specified using JSON-LD documents and javascript code (conversions).

 ### the data